SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 If the debate is to be moved forward, a better understanding of X needs to be developed.
 I suggest that before X is introduced, a study similar to this one should be carried out on ...

-## Writing Conclusion
+## Implications or recommendations for practice or policy

-> Implications or recommendations for practice or policy
+↑ Writing Conclusion

 Other types of X could include: a), b). ...
 There is, therefore, a definite need for ...